-- The Institute of Museum and Library Services has strong bipartisan support, and has been lauded for its peer-reviewed, highly competitive grant programs. - OMS has set a strong record of congressional support during the appropriations submission process in each of the last several years, with 151 Representatives and 42 Senators signing FY 2022 appropriations letters on its behalf. - In FY 2021, Congress provided \$257 million to IMLS, of which \$40.5 million was directed to the Office of Museum Services.
-With this funding, OMS provided 275 grants totaling \$40.5 million to museums and related organizations in 44 states, the District of Columbia, and Puerto Rico. - By leveraging significant private, state, and local funding, OMS grants amplify a small federal investment for maximum impact in the community. - There is high demand for funding from the IMLS Office of Museum Services.
-In FY 2021 OMS received 943 applications requesting more than \$154 million, but current funding has allowed the agency to fund only a small fraction of the highly rated grant applications it receives. - \$54.5 million in FY 2022 funding would allow OMS to increase its grant capacity for museums, funds which museums will need to help recover from the pandemic and continue to serve their communities.
-This substantial funding increase would still be greatly shy of the high demand of \$154 million in FY 2021 in highly rated grant applications the agency received. - A Grants to States program administered by OMS, in addition to the agency's current direct grants to museums, would merge federal priorities with state-defined needs and expand the reach of museums and increase their ability to serve their communities, address underserved populations and meet the needs of the current and future museum workforce.
+- The Institute of Museum and Library Services has strong bipartisan support, and has been lauded for its peer-reviewed, highly competitive grant programs. - OMS has set a strong record of congressional support during the appropriations submission process in each of the last several years, with 136 Representatives and 42 Senators signing FY 2023 appropriations letters on its behalf. - In FY 2022, Congress provided \$268 million to IMLS, of which \$47.6 million was directed to the Office of Museum Services.
+With this funding, OMS provided 280 grants totaling \$44.6 million to museums and related organizations in 49 states, the District of Columbia, and Puerto Rico. - By leveraging significant private, state, and local funding, OMS grants amplify a small federal investment for maximum impact in the community. - There is high demand for funding from the IMLS Office of Museum Services.
+In FY 2022 OMS received 716 applications requesting more than \$109 million, but current funding has allowed the agency to fund only a small fraction of the highly rated grant applications it receives. - \$65.5 million or more in FY 2024 funding would allow OMS to increase its grant capacity for museums, funds which museums will need to help recover from the pandemic and continue to serve their communities.
+This substantial funding increase would still be greatly shy of the high demand of \$109 million in FY 2022 in highly rated grant applications the agency received. - A Grants to States program administered by OMS, in addition to the agency's current direct grants to museums, would merge federal priorities with state-defined needs and expand the reach of museums and increase their ability to serve their communities, address underserved populations and meet the needs of the current and future museum workforce. - The Inspire!
+Grants for Small Museums program, designed to encourage small institutions to apply for IMLS funding, generated 218 applications in FY 2022.
+IMLS made awards to 59 museums through this program, demonstrating a continuing need for support for the nation's small museums.

-IMLS Office of Museum Services Funding History Appropriation
+IMLS Office of Museum Services Funding History Appropriation (in millions)

-(in millions)

 FY 12 \$30.9

 FY 13 CR \$30.9

 FY 14 \$30.1

-FY 15 \$31.1
+FY 15 \$31.3

 FY 16 \$31.3

 FY 17 \$31.7

 FY 18 \$34.7

 FY 19 \$34.7

-FY 20 \$38.5
+FY 20 \$34.7

 FY 21 \$40.5

-FY 22 TBD
+FY 22 \$47.5

+FY 23 \$55.5

-FY 23 President's Request TBD
+FY 24 President's Request TBD

+In FY 2013, across t he board

-\In FY 2013, across-the-board sequestration cuts reduced OMS' effective funding to \$29.2 million.
+In FY 2013, across the board sequestration cuts reduced OMS' effective funding to \$29.2 million.